lee0c/lee0c.github.io/_posts/2023-10-08-leatherworking.md

 - (need to have) some kind of scratch awl for marking
 - (need to have) cutproof mat
 - (need to have basically whenever you are using a mallet) ["poundo board" or cutting board](https://www.buckleguy.com/cutting-board-multiple-sizes/) (this is just an example, I got mine elsewhere) - importantly, this is distinct from your cutproof mat. you *can* use this in place of your cutproof mat but it tends to pick up a lot of punctures which can leave indents in your leather with pressure - so I only use mine for mallet-ing and otherwise use my cutproof mat
+- (nice to have) [pattern plastic](https://www.weaverleathersupply.com/products/pattern-sheet-24-x-45) - but like I said above you can use non-corrugated cardboard
+- (nice to have) [acrylic leather thickness gauge](https://www.buckleguy.com/bg-acrylic-tool-leather-thickness-gauge/) - but you can also just use a ruler or calipers, or learn to gauge by eye/feel

 ### cutting